 Please cite deepTools as follows: Fidel Ramírez, Friederike Dündar, Sarah Diehl, Björn A. Grüning, and Thomas Manke. deepTools: a flexible platform for exploring deep-sequencing data.
 Nucl.
-Acids Res., 2014 doi:10.1093/nar/gku365
+Acids Res., 2014

 This tool suite is developed by the Bioinformatics Facility at the Max Planck Institute for Immunobiology and Epigenetics, Freiburg.